4ka0/kikai_honyaku/README.md

 # Kikai Honyaku

-A webapp that displays machine translation results for comparison purposes.
+A simple webapp that displays machine translation results for comparison purposes.

 Machine translations are obtained by calling the following APIs:
 * Google Translate